nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-using-k3d.md

         ```

     Now as you can observe, the cluster is up and running and we can play around
-    the cluster, you can create and deploy your applications over the cluster.
+    with the cluster, you can create and deploy your applications over the cluster.

 - Deleting Cluster: